Accents and dialects of Scotland

 The linguistic landscape of Scotland is considerably more complex than it is in most of England and Wales, with a broad range of dialects and older language forms contributing to a rich and varied national voice.

 Scottish Gaelic: back from the brink

-As in Wales, an ethnic Celtic language exists alongside English — in this case Scottish Gaelic.
+As in Wales, an ethnic Celtic language exists alongside English – in this case Scottish Gaelic.
 Like other heritage languages, it is experiencing something of a revival as a result of a renewed sense of national identity and recent positive legislation.
-However, the census of 2001 revealed that less than 2% of the total population of Scotland currently speak Gaelic with a 0.1% rise among speakers aged under 20.
+The census of 2011 revealed that 58,000 people in Scotland currently speak Gaelic with a 0.1% rise among speakers aged under 20.

 English in Scotland

 The type of English spoken in Scotland is more difficult to define than elsewhere in the UK.
 From the time of the Union of Parliaments in 1707, the official written language of Scotland became aligned with that of England.
 As such, Standard English has been used as the language of religion, education and government and so it became the socially prestigious form adopted by the aspiring middle classes.More markedly than in England, however, Standard English continued to be spoken with a variety of local accents.

 RP – the regionally non-specific accent of the upper middle classes in England – has a negligible presence in Scotland (unlike Wales, for example, where it retains a certain degree of prestige in some areas).
 This means that even the most socially prestigious forms of English spoken in Scotland contain elements that are characteristically Scottish.
 The variety of speech we might recognise as educated Scottish English contains the occasional word – outwith for ‘outside’ – or grammatical structure – I’ve not heard for ‘I haven’t heard’ – that is distinctively Scottish.